-Eyes on the Storm is an interactive portal that connects you to live and past hurricane and tropical storm data.
-The tool pulls data from within 50 miles of a hurricane’s path and showcases the highest wind speeds and wave heights and lowest barometric pressure.
-Click here to follow a hurricane!
+Eyes on the Storm connects you to real-time and historical hurricane data.
+Pulling data within a 50-mile radius of a hurricane’s path, it showcases peak wind speeds, wave heights, and lowest barometric pressure.
+Click on the storm to access data.

 SECOORA Data Portal